 - handle inventory

-- coordinate with the supply chain
+- coordinate for effective supply chain management

 - look for stock,